Causes of leg ulcers

 Many types of ulcer dressing are avaialble.
 An example is shown here.

 The next stage is to apply a compression bandage or stocking.
 Bandages are useful for large ulcers but usually need to be applied by a nurse.
+Our preferred bandage type is ‘PehaHaft (Hartmann)’.

 Medical compression stockings are often used where patients care for their own ulcers.
-They can be difficult to apply but several devices are avaiable to help get the stockings over the dressing and onto the leg.
+They can be difficult to apply but several devices are available to help get the stockings over the dressing and onto the leg.

 In cases where varicose veins are the cause of a leg ulcer, treatment of the varicose veins by one of the minimally invasive technqiues we can perform in the clinic.
 We usually combine the use of a compression bandage or stocking with treatment of the varicose veins in order to ensure rapid healing of the leg ulcer.